elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-impact-of-testosterone-on-the-reproductive-system.md

 url: /learn/nursing/questions/what-is-the-impact-of-testosterone-on-the-reproductive-system
 score: -1.0
 related_article1:
-    id: 169708
+    id: 169715
-    title: Describe the flow of blood through the right atrium and ventricle of the heart.
+    title: >-
+        What is the role of hydrochloric acid in the stomach?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-flow-of-blood-through-the-right-atrium-and-ventricle-of-the-heart
+    url: /learn/nursing/questions/what-is-the-role-of-hydrochloric-acid-in-the-stomach
 related_article2:
-    id: 169716
+    id: 169705
-    title: How do the fallopian tubes facilitate fertilization?
+    title: >-
+        What equipment and materials are required for an IT suite examination?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-the-fallopian-tubes-facilitate-fertilization
+    url: /learn/nursing/questions/what-equipment-and-materials-are-required-for-an-it-suite-examination
 related_article3:
-    id: 169720
+    id: 169726
-    title: What are the dietary recommendations according to the Eatwell Plate?
+    title: >-
+        What are the health implications of being classified as overweight or obese?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-dietary-recommendations-according-to-the-eatwell-plate
+    url: /learn/nursing/questions/what-are-the-health-implications-of-being-classified-as-overweight-or-obese
 related_article4:
-    id: 169722
+    id: 169721
-    title: What are the health impacts of sleep deprivation?
+    title: >-
+        How does REM sleep affect dreaming and sleep cycles?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-health-impacts-of-sleep-deprivation
+    url: /learn/nursing/questions/how-does-rem-sleep-affect-dreaming-and-sleep-cycles
 related_article5:
-    id: 169704
+    id: 169727
+    title: >-
-    title: What is the structure of a multiple choice question in an exam format?
+        What is the composition of blood in terms of red and white blood cells?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
+    url: /learn/nursing/questions/what-is-the-composition-of-blood-in-terms-of-red-and-white-blood-cells
 ---

 &nbsp;